gosiao/qcten/README.md

 `qcten` is a library that calculates and manipulates tensor fields in real space.

 Currently, it covers tensor fields of ranks up to 2.
-Primarily developed for quantum chemistry data computed in the Quantum Chemistry Topology (QCT) applications, and for facilitating the workflow involving Quantum Chemistry calculations (in DIRAC and pyadf) and TDA (in TTK).
+Primarily developed to work on quantum chemistry data computed in the Quantum Chemistry Topology (QCT) applications, and for facilitating the workflow involving Quantum Chemistry calculations and TDA (in TTK).

 ## Installation